paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 ## Large statements

 Seconded statements can become quite large on parachain runtime upgrades for example.
-For this reason, there exists a `LargeStatement` constructor for `StatementDistributionMessage`, which only contains light metadata of a statement.
+For this reason, there exists a `LargeStatement` constructor for the `StatementDistributionMessage` wire message, which only contains light metadata of a statement.
 The actual candidate data is not included.
 This message type is used whenever a message is deemed large.
 The receiver of such a message needs to request the actual payload via request/response by means of a `StatementFetching` request.